UoMMScRobotics/UOMDocumentationForLeoRover/Task07_Manipulator_Setup/ArmSetup.md

  ros2 launch mycobot_280pi slider_control.launch.py
  ```
 > [!WARNING]
-> Avoid using the `Randomize` button.
-This interface does not contrain the manipulator.
+> Do not use the `Randomize` button.
+This interface does not constrain the manipulator.
 Random joint configurations may cause the arm to attempt to move through the table or other objects.
 ---

 **Laptop/NUC setup**

-> [!WARNING]
-> If previously you've set up up static IP addresses using `99-wired-static.yaml` then remove it using `sudo rm /etc/netplan/99-wired-static.yaml`, then `sudo netplan apply` to apply the change.
->
 Now let's set up your laptop/NUC for our peer to peer wired network.
 Ensure you have ROS Jazzy installed on the device and you have the ethernet cable plugged into both your device and the raspberry pi.
 Again we can automate sourcing our ROS workspace by appending instructions to **the end of** the `.bashrc` script.
 Ensure you replace `YOUR_GROUP_NUMBER' with an int value.